Timmy-Ezekiel/alx-system_engineering-devops/0x00-shell_basics/README.md

 * ./3-listfiles: This bash script output the content of the working directory in long format

 * ./4-listmorefiles: This script list the content including the hidden ones in long format

+* ./5-listfilesdigitonly: This script list in long format with user and group IDS displayed numerically